instadeepai/emmo/docs/explanations/em_algorithm.md

 approach to _de novo_ sequence motif discovery [(Bailey and Elkan, 1994)](https://pubmed.ncbi.nlm.nih.gov/7584402/).

-## EM-based deconvolution for MHC-I
+## EM-based deconvolution for MHC1

-EMMo implements a version of [MixMHCp](https://mixmhcp.org/#/submission) [(Gfeller et al., 2019)](https://www.ncbi.nlm.nih.gov/pubmed/30429286), which is an EM-based method for (i) identification of MHC-II binding core motifs and (ii) deconvolution of multi-allelic of MHC-I ligand samples.
-The method takes as input a list of $N$ peptides and (a range of) the number
-$K$ of classes, which correspond to the alleles/specificities that are expected to be contained in the list.
+EMMo implements a version of [MixMHCp](https://mixmhcp.org/#/submission) [(Gfeller et al., 2018)](https://www.ncbi.nlm.nih.gov/pubmed/30429286), which is an EM-based method for (i) identification of MHC2 binding core motifs and (ii) deconvolution of multi-allelic of MHC1 ligand samples.
+The method takes as input a list of $N$ peptides and (a range of) the number $K$ of classes, which correspond to the alleles/specificities that are expected to be contained in the list.
 The EM algorithm then aims at maximizing the following log likelihood function:

 $$
 \log(\mathcal{L}) =